 Apprenticed to renowned art designer Fred Ridgeway (The Singapore Grip star David Morrissey) and with support from Colley and other women in the factory, Clarice fights her way through to design the unprecedented Art Deco ‘Bizarre’ range.
 She's also a bit of a hero of the Great Depression, as Clarice ensures the factory’s survival plus her future as one of the greatest Art Deco designers and a household name.

-"The script is a beautifully written contemporary take on the 20th century, and I feel proud to be working with such a strong female team, both in front and behind the camera.
-I look forward to telling Clarice’s story and of course working with Matthew, too."
+"The script is a beautifully written contemporary take on the 20th century, and I feel proud to be working with such a strong female team, both in front and behind the camera."

 'The Colour Room' release date...

 The Colour Room will be released in the UK on Sky Cinema and across selected cinemas from Friday Nov.
 12. We haven't any news yet on a US release date for The Color Room or elsewhere in the world.
 We'll be sure to update when we do hear.

 'The Colour Room' trailer and filming news...

 The Colour Room now has a trailer released by Sky which you can watch below.
 The film is an all-British production which is directed and produced by an all-female team.
 It was filmed in Stoke-on-Trent and Birmingham in the UK.

 'The Colour Room' cast — Phoebe Dynevor on playing Clarice Cliff